Tawi-Tawi Island

 Tawitawi Island (also spelled Tawi Tawi or Tawi-Tawi) is a Philippine island in the Sulu Archipelago between the Sulu Sea and Celebes Sea, about 64 km east of Borneo.
-It is the main island of Tawi-Tawi Province.
+It is the main island of Tawi-Tawi Province, with a little more than half the province's 1,087.40 km2 (419.85 sq mi) land area.

-Tawitawi has an area of 580.5 km2, making it the 21st largest island of the Philippines, and the 3rd largest island in the Sulu Archipelago (after Basilan and Jolo).
+Tawitawi has an area of 580.5 km2, making it the 21st-largest island of the Philippines, and the third-largest island in the Sulu Archipelago (after Basilan and Jolo).
 It has a shoreline length of 152.2 km, and a maximum elevation of 549 m.

 Tawitawi Island is of volcanic origin and irregular in shape, about 55 km long and between 10 and 23 km wide.
-It is hilly and heavily wooded, with splashes of white sandy beaches and rock-bound coasts.
+It is hilly and heavily wooded, with both white sandy beaches and rocky coasts.

-The island is subdivided into 4 municipalities (Bongao, Languyan, Panglima Sugala, and Tandubas).
+The island is subdivided into four municipalities (Bongao, Languyan, Panglima Sugala, and Tandubas).
 The inhabitants are mostly Sama people, speaking Sama–Bajaw languages and of Muslim conviction.